-8.1.
-Comparison with alternative life history analyses
+8.1 Comparison to alternative life history analyses

-We compare our results with those obtained from (a) a time-homogeneous parametric Markov model (Saeedi and Bouchard-Côté (2011); Hajiaghayi et al. (2014); Rao and Teh (2013)), and (b) a nonparametric Aalen-Johansen estimator under the assumption that the jump times coincide with the observation times (Aalen et al. (2015)).
+We compare our results to those obtained from (a) a time-homogeneous, parametric Markov model [Saeedi and Bouchard-Côté, 2011, Hajiaghayi et al., 2014, Rao and Teh, 2013] and (b) a non-parametric Aalen-Johansen estimator under the assumption that jump times coincide with observation times [Aalen et al., 2015].
 Figure 5a visualizes the estimated survival curves for each approach.
-The survival estimator under (a) clearly suffers from model misspecification, likely over-estimating survival in state 1 and under-estimating survival in states 2 and 3.
-The nonparametric estimator suffers from the last observation carried forward (LOCF) assumption.
+The survival estimator under (a) clearly suffers from model misspecification, likely over-estimating survival in state 1 and under-estimating in states 2 and 3.
+The non-parametric estimator suffers from the last-observation carried forward assumption.
 In particular, disease progression is restricted to occur at observation times.
-Moreover, it requires that state transitions be observed.
-This leads to state 2 having a higher survival probability than that of state 1 later in the study, which is scientifically implausible.
-The nonparametric survival function more closely matches our current results for t > 5, given s = 0 at baseline.
-This is because state 3 has a holding time that is much longer than the observation, leading to lower bias under the LOCF assumption.
-Figure 5a suggests the proposed framework can be viewed as regularizing the nonparametric estimator toward the parametric model; indeed, our model assumes that the marginal process \mathbf{Y}u , for any $u \in \mathbb{N}$, is a time-homogeneous Markov model.
-Because we have a sufficient sample size, the conditional distributions account for the model misspecification, while allowing us to deal naturally with intermittent observation times.
-For the nonparametric (parametric) estimator, the expected restricted-mean survival times in states 1, 2, and 3 are 10.85 (24.56), 14.76 (11.62), and 8.36 (5.84), respectively.
+Moreover, it requires state transitions to be observed.
+This leads to the state 2 having higher survival probability over state 1 later in the study, which is scientifically implausible.
+The non-parametric survival function more closely matches our current results for t > 5 given s = 0 at baseline.
+This is due to state 3 having a holding time that is much longer than the observation, leading to lower bias under the LOCF assumption.
+Figure 5a suggests the proposed framework can be viewed as regularizing the nonparametric estimator towards the parametric model; indeed, our model assumes the marginal process \mathbf{Y}u for any $u \in \mathbb{N}$ is a time-homogeneous Markov model.
+As we have sufficient sample size, the conditional distributions account for model misspecification, yet allow us to deal naturally with intermittent observation times.
+For the non-parametric (parametric) estimator, the expected restricted-mean survival time in states 1, 2, and 3 is 10.85 (24.56), 14.76 (11.62), and 8.36 (5.84) respectively.

-Figure 5b compares the estimated conditional survival curves at t=5 from our proposed methodology with that from the nonparametric estimator.
-Here, the gaps between the nonparametric survival curves, given a state at time t=5, are more spaced as there are few observed transitions among states.
-The proposed methodology accounts for possible transitions that agree with the data, suggesting that the conditional survival curves are closer than the nonparametric analysis suggests.
-For the nonparametric estimator, the expected restricted-mean survival times in states 1, 2, and 3 is 8.52, 5.71, and 4.71, respectively.
+Figure 5b compares the estimated conditional survival curves at t = 5 from our proposed methodology to that from the non-parametric estimator.
+Here, the gaps among the non-parametric survival curves given state at time t = 5 are more spaced as there are few observed transitions among states.
+The proposed methodology accounts for possible transitions that agree with the data, suggesting the conditional survival curves are closer than the non-parametric analysis suggests.
+For the non-parametric estimator, the expected restricted-mean survival time in states 1, 2, and 3 is 8.52, 5.71, and 4.71 respectively.